tdbe/tdbe.github.io/about.md

 ------------------

-A few of the vidya I like, for reference:
+Old list of vidya I like, for reference:

 |:--------|:-------:|--------:|
 |Valve stuff,| Kamyia stuff, | Shadow of the Colossus,|Psychonauts, | System Shock 2, | Gish,|